Wealthfront Automated Bond Portfolio Methodology White Paper

 First, we have three treasury asset classes.
 Treasuries are issued by the US federal government and have minimal risk of default.
 Their interest payments are exempt from state income tax, thus providing tax-efficient income for investors in high-tax states.

-In addition to minimal default risk, short-term treasuries also have low sensitivity to interest rate changes thanks to their short remaining maturities.
+In addition to minimal default risk, short-term Treasuries also have low sensitivity to interest rate changes thanks to their short remaining maturities.
 They can provide steady, but often small, income streams.
-Because these bonds have low duration and essentially no default risk, their yields are low as well.
+Because these bonds have low duration and essentially no default risk, their yields are usually low as well.

-- Investment Grade (IG) Corporate Bonds includes bonds with high quality ratings—for example, BBB or better from S&P and Fitch, or Baa or better from Moody’s.
+- Investment grade (IG) corporate bonds include bonds with high quality ratings—for example, BBB or better from S&P and Fitch, or Baa or better from Moody’s.
 These ratings are considered strong and imply a relatively low default risk.

-- High-Yield (HY) Corporate Bonds includes bonds with ratings below investment grade—for example BB+ and below from S&P and Fitch, or Ba1 and below from Moody’s.
-Since the default risk is higher it could lead to a higher yield than investment grade bonds to compensate for this risk.
+- High-yield (HY) corporate bonds include bonds with ratings below investment grade—for example BB+ and below from S&P and Fitch, or Ba1 and below from Moody’s.
+Since the default risk is higher it could lead to a higher yield than investment grade bonds to help compensate for this risk.

-- Fallen Angels are bonds that have recently been downgraded from Investment Grade to High Yield.
-These companies typically have the highest ratings among high-yield bonds (BB+ from S&P and Fitch, or Ba1 from Moody’s) and some may eventually make their way back to investment grade.
+- Fallen angels are bonds that have recently been downgraded from Investment Grade to High Yield.
+These companies typically have the highest ratings among high-yield bonds (BB+ from S&P and Fitch, or Ba1 from Moody’s).
+Some may eventually make their way back to investment grade, but some others may stay in high yield.

-Compared to treasuries, corporate bonds generally offer higher yields due to their higher risk of default, lower liquidity, and potential to be prepaid by the borrower.
+Compared to Treasuries, corporate bonds generally offer higher yields due to their higher risk of default, lower liquidity, and the potential to be prepaid by the borrower.

 Selecting Investment Vehicles

 - Diversification: Bond ETFs typically hold hundreds or even thousands of bonds, meaning they offer more diversification than a single bond.
-The bonds held by a bond ETF often have varying durations, which reduces interest rate risk through diversification, and various issuers, which lowers credit risk through diversification.
+The bonds held by a bond ETF often have varying durations, which helps to reduce interest rate risk through diversification, and various issuers, which can lower credit risk through diversification.

 - Liquidity: Bond ETFs are more liquid than bonds.
 That’s because bond ETFs are traded on exchanges much like stocks.
 Bonds, on the other hand, are generally traded over the counter.
 This means trades occur in a decentralized market in which market participants trade directly without a central exchange or broker.
 In addition, many bonds trade very infrequently.
 Some may not trade for weeks or even months.